Allakaket, Alaska: Economy and transportation

 Most cash jobs are part-time or seasonal.
 The primary year-round employers are the school, City, Tribe and village corporation store.
 Construction and BLM emergency firefighting provide summer jobs.
 A few earn income from trapping or selling traditional Native handicrafts.
 Subsistence is the focus of the local economy.
 Salmon, whitefish, moose, bear, small game and berries provide most food sources.
 Caribou are taken when available.

-Allakaket has no road link, but winter trails connect it with Hughes, Bettles and Tanana.
-River transportation is important in summer, but there is no commercial barge access due to shallow water.
+Allakaket has no road link, but winter snow machine trails connect it with Hughes, Bettles and Tanana.
+Allakaket is connected to other communities via the Koyukuk River, a tributary of the Yukon River.
+The town is accessible once per year by Ruby Marine Barge Service depending on weather and river flow rates.
 The state-owned Allakaket Airport has a 4000 by 100 ft gravel runway and is accessible year-round.
 A $6 million airport improvement began construction in 1997.
 Arctic Circle Air Service, Servant Air, Warbelow's Air Ventures, and Wright Air Service offer passenger flight service.

 Allakaket does not impose taxes on real estate, or from other sources.